DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 BIO 407 BASIC ENTOMOLOGY (2 UNITS)

-Insect evolution, classification and distribution.
-Organization of external structure.
+Insect evolution.
+General characteristics of insects.
+Success of insects.
+Beneficial effects of insects.
+Detrimental effects of insects.
+Evolution of insects.
+Classification and distribution.
+Elements of classification organization of external structure.
+Maintenance and locomotion.
 Ingestion, digestion, excretion, blood circulation and nervous system.
 Behavior and ecology of social insects.

 BIO 409 RESEARCH SEMINAR (2 UNITS)